1Shubham7/cka-notes/README.md

 `kubectl expose deploy [DEPLOYMENT_NAME] --port=80 --target-port=8000` (find this on the cheatsheet if you face difficulties)

 - `-A` is for all namespaces:
 `kubectl get pods -A` will give pods of all ns.

+- use `| grep` for searching:

+`kubectl get pods | grep my-app` will give all pods that has my-app in it.

 ## Imp Questions